wp-plugins/wp-password-policy-manager/readme.txt

 = Keep Track of All WordPress Users Activity on WordPress = Another way to ensure WordPress security is to have full control of your WordPress by keeping an audit log of all changes that happen on your [WordPress with WP Security Audit Log](https://wordpress.org/plugins/wp-security-audit-log/) plugin.

+= Other Noteworthy Features and Options =
+* Built-in policies do not allow for a password to be the same as WordPress user

 = Plugin Newsletter =
 To keep yourself updated with what is new and updated in our WordPress security plugins please subscribe to the [WP White Security Plugins Newsletter](http://eepurl.com/Jn9sP).